garypen/deduplicate/README.md

 This assumes that you have gnuplot installed on your system. (`apt install gnuplot`) and that you have installed [criterion](https://crates.io/crates/cargo-criterion) for benchmarking.

 I was quite surprised with the `moka` results.
 The performance didn't seem to improve when I varied the size of the cache. `deduplicate` improved with more cache until it had a cache which was sized at about 80% of the master dataset.
 That's what I would have expected from `moka` as well, although perhaps the source of this unexpected behaviour is the "batching" which `moka` performs under concurrent load.
 It's also possible that I've not written my benchmarking code correctly, but I've tried to be consistent between the two crates, so please let me know if you spot any errors I can correct.

+I'll put some thought into ways to remove the Mutex and maintain performance when I have more spare cycles.

 ## License